Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions: Dynamics in highly excited states

-It \mpar{Stability analysis of the spin waves} must be noted that the bound~\eqref{eq_gronwall} above is overly pessimistic, as it considers exponential instability for \emph{all} the bosonic modes (and with the worst possible rates).
+It \mpar{Stability analysis of the spin waves} must be noted that the bound~\eqref{eq_gronwall} above is far from being tight, as it considers exponential instability for \emph{all} the bosonic modes (and with the worst possible rates).
 In reality, our system can be approximately viewed as a set of quantum harmonic oscillators subject to periodic parametric drive at a frequency given by the classical collective spin precession.
 Such driven oscillators may or may not meet a resonance; for a given quench, resonances can be detected by performing a stability analysis of the stroboscopic (Floquet) evolution operator for each spin-wave mode~\cite{lerose2020origin}: \beq

 = U_{\mathbf{k}}(T_{\text{cl}}) \cdot

 \eeq over the period $T_{\text{cl}}$ of the motion of the angles $\theta(t), \phi(t)$.
 The eigenvalues $e^{\pm \lambda_{\mathbf{k}} T_{\text{cl}}}$ of the $2 \times 2$ matrix $U_{\mathbf{k}}(T_{\text{cl}})$ directly give information on the \emph{Floquet quasi-frequency} $\lambda_{\mathbf{k}}$ (see, e.g., Refs.~\cite{landau1965quantum, blanes2009magnus}) of the driven oscillator, which may be purely real (resonance at mode $\mathbf k$) or purely imaginary $\lambda_{\mathbf{k}}=i\omega_{\mathbf{k}}$ (non-resonance).
 In the latter case, the mode population performs bounded quasiperiodic oscillations, whereas in the former case, it blows up exponentially.
 The real parts of the {Floquet quasi-frequencies} play the role of finite-time Lyapunov exponents for our system.
 To quantify the global stability of the system's dynamics for a given quantum quench, one can compute the sum of all \emph{positive} Lyapunov exponents, which gives the Kolmogorov-Sinai entropy rate $\Lambda_{\text{KS}}$.
 It is convenient to inspect this quantity on varying the fully polarized initial configurations, parametrized by spherical angles: \beq \Lambda_{\text{KS}}(\theta_0, \phi_0) = \sum_{{\mathbf k}: \lambda_{\mathbf k}>0} \text{Re} [\lambda_{\mathbf k}(\theta_0, \phi_0)] \ . \eeq This quantity detects whether resonances are present for the considered quench, and quantifies the actual (initial) instability.
 While the stability analysis described here can be done for arbitrary $\alpha$, it is only really meaningful for $\alpha\lesssim d$, as for larger $\alpha$ the density of spin-waves becomes finite in a finite time, and non-linear effects in the full many-body dynamics cannot be neglected.
 For $0<\alpha<d$ the spin waves effectively reduce to a \emph{discrete} set of periodically driven quantum oscillators associated with long-wavelength modes with ${\bold k} \propto 1/L$, cf. the discussion in Sec.~\ref{low_en_theory}.